 Department.

-EDWARD C. O'BRIEN, EDWIN EINSTEIN,

-JOHN MONKS, Commissioners of the Department
+EDWARD C. O'BRIEN, EDWIN EINSTEIN, JOHN MONKS, Commissioners of the Department of Docks.

+of Docks.
 Dated New York, June 10, 1897.

-WORK OF CONSTRUCTION UNDER NEW PLAN.
+Work of Construction under New Plan.

 TO CONTRACTORS.
 (No. 599.)

-PROPOSALS FOR ESTIMATES FOR FÜRNISHING AND PUTTING IN PLACE SMALL
+PROPOSALS FOR ESTIMATES FOR FURNISHING AND PUTTING IN PLACE SMALL

 COBBLE-STONES AND FOR FURNISHING

-AND PUTTING IN PLACE RIP - RAP STONES.
+AND PUTTING IN PLACE RIP - RAP

+STONES.